jilliandanielle/playground-may-2021/README.md

     - Select **AWSOpsWorksCloudWatchLogs**
     - Next Tags.
 This is good practice!
 Add tags
         - Name: < your name >
-    - Name Role - "playground-role-< yourname >"
+    - Name Role - "playground-role-*-panda"
+    - example "playground-role-silly-panda"

     Check to make sure all 3 policies are there